-Building the Superinsulated Dome
+Building The Dome

 The original plan was to just pay a concrete contractor to build us a slab and then I'd take over from there.
-Then I read some horror stories online about concrete guys -- who normally deal only with rectangles -- screwing up people's 15- or 20-sided dome foundations, and decided maybe it should be an owner-built concrete form as well.
+Then I read some horror stories online about concrete guys— who normally deal only with rectangles— screwing up people's 15- or 20-sided dome foundations, and decided maybe it should be an owner-built concrete form as well.

 Spring is a busy season for excavators.
-By the time we got our site levelled, a perimeter trench dug, and the under-slab plumbing in place (all jobs we contracted out), it was the end of June, 2005.
+By the time we got our site leveled, a perimeter trench dug, and the under-slab plumbing in place (all jobs we contracted out), it was the end of June, 2005.
 Fortunately I had been using this time to pre-fab dome panels and struts.

 This shows the first of several truckloads of 1" clean gravel that Marcia and I spread out and compacted: